 stiff glass of brandy” or wine when making house calls during winter,

 as a buffer against the cold.
-The first step is always minute and inadvertent (to quench his thirst, to warm himself from within, as pain relief...),
+The first step is always minute and inadvertent (to quench his thirst, to warm himself from within -as a buffer against the cold-, as pain relief...),

 and the wife/fiancée bears it with only moderate concern, if she is concerned